Is Nail Fungus Contagious? (2023)

 After trying any of these treatments you probably want to know if it helped.
 Read our article on how to know if your toenail fungus is dying and make sure you are treating it right!

 Toenail fungus isn’t something to be ashamed of.
 Everyone has fungus that naturally grows on their feet and in their shoes!
 It’s only particular types (dermatophytes) that eventually turn into an infection.
-Thankfully, there are plenty of things you can do to keep your feel safe from the fungus that causes contagious toenail infections.
+Thankfully, there are plenty of things you can do to keep your feet safe from the fungus that causes contagious toenail infections.